repp/BalancedGallery/README.md

 Balanced Gallery
 =========
 Balanced Gallery is a jQuery plugin that evenly distributes photos across rows or columns, making the most of the space provided.
-Photos are scaled based on the size of the 'container' element by default, making the Balanced Gallery a great choice for responsive websites.
+Photos are scaled based on the size of the 'container' element by default, making Balanced Gallery a great choice for responsive websites.

 Demos
 -------